Down (film): Production

-Following the release of his film De Lift in 1983, Dutch filmmaker Dick Maas intended to direct a remake of the film.
-Warner Bros. approached Maas regarding a remake for American audiences, but nothing materialized until the mid-1990s when Maas officially began work on the project.
+Following the release of his film The Lift in 1983, Dutch filmmaker Dick Maas intended to direct a remake of the film.
+Warner Bros. the international distributor of the original film, approached Maas regarding a remake for American audiences, but nothing materialized until the mid-1990s when Maas officially began work on the project.
 Production occurred in New York City while exterior shots were taken in the Netherlands.

 Release

+Theatrical

 Down premiered at the Cannes Film Festival on May 11, 2001.
+The film was released in the Netherlands on September 6, by Buena Vista International.

+Home media

-Artisan Entertainment released the film on DVD, retitled as The Shaft, on May 20, 2003.
-The film was released on blu-ray, under its original title, on October 31, 2017 by Blue Underground.
+The film was released on DVD and VHS in the Netherlands on September 4, 2002 by Buena Vista Home Entertainment.
+In the United States, the film was released on DVD by Artisan Entertainment on May 20, 2003, retitled as The Shaft.
+The film was later released on Blu-ray, under its original title, on October 31, 2017 by Blue Underground.
 It was initially slated to release on October 10, 2017, but was quietly delayed.

 Reception

 Rotten Tomatoes reported that 20% of critics have given the film a positive review based on 5 reviews, with an average rating of 4.40/10.
 Common criticisms include that the film was not gripping enough, had a weak storyline, generally unrealistic deaths, weak dialogue and unconvincing special effects.

 The film was not well received in the Netherlands and was seen as comparing poorly to De Lift, considered to be one of the strongest Dutch horror films of all time, while Down was regarded as a bad American B-film.